-- o A = Data ACK present - o a = Data ACK is 8 octets (if not set, Data ACK is 4 octets) - o M = Data Sequence Number (DSN), Subflow Sequence Number (SSN), Data-Level Length, and Checksum present - o m = Data sequence number is 8 octets (if not set, DSN is 4 octets)
+• A = Data ACK present

+- a = Data ACK is 8 octets (if not set, Data ACK is 4 octets) - M = Data Sequence Number (DSN), Subflow Sequence Number (SSN), Data-Level Length, and Checksum (if negotiated) present - m = Data Sequence Number is 8 octets (if not set, DSN is 4 octets)

-The flags 'a' and 'm' only have meaning if the corresponding 'A' or 'M' flags are set; otherwise, they will be ignored.
+The flags "a" and "m" only have meaning if the corresponding "A" or "M" flags are set; otherwise, they will be ignored.
 The maximum length of this option, with all flags set, is 28 octets.

-The 'F' flag indicates "DATA_FIN".
+The "F" flag indicates "Data FIN".
 If present, this means that this mapping covers the final data from the sender.
-This is the connection-level equivalent to the FIN flag in single-path TCP.
-A connection is not closed unless there has been a DATA_FIN exchange or a timeout.
-The purpose of the DATA_FIN and the interactions between this flag, the subflow-level FIN flag, and the data sequence mapping are described in Section 3.3.3.
-The remaining reserved bits MUST be set to zero by an implementation of this specification.
+This is the connection-level equivalent of the FIN flag in single-path TCP.
+A connection is not closed unless there has been a Data FIN exchange, an MP_FASTCLOSE (Section 3.5) message, or an implementation-specific connection-level send timeout.
+The purpose of the Data FIN and the interactions between this flag, the subflow-level FIN flag, and the Data Sequence Mapping are described in Section 3.3.3.
+The remaining reserved bits MUST be set to 0 by an implementation of this specification.

 Note that the checksum is only present in this option if the use of MPTCP checksumming has been negotiated at the MP_CAPABLE handshake (see Section 3.1).
 The presence of the checksum can be inferred from the length of the option.
-If a checksum is present, but its use had not been negotiated in the MP_CAPABLE handshake, the checksum field MUST be ignored.
-If a checksum is not present when its use has been negotiated, the receiver MUST close the subflow with a RST as it is considered broken.
+If a checksum is present but its use had not been negotiated in the MP_CAPABLE handshake, the receiver MUST close the subflow with a RST, as it is not behaving as negotiated.
+If a checksum is not present when its use has been negotiated, the receiver MUST close the subflow with a RST, as it is considered broken.
+In both cases, this RST SHOULD be accompanied by an MP_TCPRST option (Section 3.6) with the reason code for an "MPTCP-specific error".